salilab/imp/doc/manual/code_conventions.md

   `SpecialVector.h` and `SpecialVector.cpp`
 - files that provide free functions or macros should be given names `separated_by_underscores`, for %example `%container_macros.h`
+- [command line tools](@ref cmdline) should also be given names `separated_by_underscores` and should not have a file extension (such as `.py`).
+(Note also that since tools are installed, care should be taken to give them non-generic names so they don't conflict with other programs users may have installed on their system.
+Also consider using IMP::CommandDispatcher to provide a single command line interface to many individual Python scripts, rather than making each one a command line tool.)
 - Functions which take a parameter which has [units](@ref units) should have the unit as part of the function name, for %example IMP::atom::SimulationParameters::set_maximum_time_step_in_femtoseconds().